piroot01/vigenere_cipher/README.md

 | examine_length | integer | 128 | Text length to examine during dictionary attack |
 | max_key_count | integer | 1024 | Maximum number of keys to generate in dictionary attack |

-## Performance Notes

-- Dictionary attack mode significantly increases computation time
-- Longer examine_length values exponentially increase processing time
-- Consider system memory when setting max_key_count for dictionary attack

 ## Limitations

-- Best results with English language texts
+- The dictionary attack works only on English texts and
-- Dictionary attack requires significant computational resources
-- Accuracy depends on reference text quality and similarity to original text
+- When using only the frequency analysis the accuracy depends on reference text similarity to original text
 - Encrypted text length must be significantly longer than the key length for reliable frequency analysis
   - Rule of thumb: text length should be at least 20-25 times the key length
   - Shorter texts may yield unreliable results or fail to crack